 I reported to the 405 Recon unit when General Hieu was the Division Commander (8/1967).
 He dearly loved my unit.
 Because we were very close to him, and because we succeeded in accomplishing dangerous missions that he confidently entrusted us.
 Each time our unit conquered a target, his helicopter immediately came down to congratulate and comfort us.
 On 9 May 1968, my company was ambushed on Ky Son hill.
-We suffered heavy casualties: 4 deaths, including an American Advisor; I myself and the company commander were wounded.
+We suffered heavy casualties: 4 deaths, including an American Advisor; the company commander I and were wounded.
 That late afternoon, General Hieu had his helicopter land down on the hilltop and he sat still with his head bowed for a good half hour.
-He ordered the flag hung half-staff the entire following week.
+He ordered the flag hung half pole the entire following week.
 I carry with me this image, as well images of General Nguyen Khoa Nam in my books that I have published here in the United States, such as Ra Bien Goi Tham (Calling Out In The Ocean), Ban Me Thuot Ngay Dau Ngay Cuoi (1st and Last Days of Ban Me Thuot), and recently Ve Huong Mat Troi Lan (Facing Sunset).
-I carry his image, his love toward his soldiers, his magnanimity so that I can be proud for having the privilege to serve under his command.
-He gave each one of us a beautiful knife, because he dearly loved us.
+I carry his image, his love toward his soldiers, his kindness so that I can be proud of having the privilege to serve under his command.
+He gave each one of us a beautiful knife because he dearly loved us.

-General Hieu was saddened by the heavy lost and assumed full responsibility for allowing his G2 intelligence staff into miscalculating the enemy strength committed on Ky Son hill.
+General Hieu was saddened by the heavy losses and assumed full responsibility for allowing his G2 intelligence staff into miscalculating the enemy strength committed on Ky Son hill.
 Instead of assessing a battalion level, the intelligence report indicated a company level.
-As a result, his Recon company ran into an ambush with an enemy force four time stronger.
+As a result, his Recon company ran into an ambush with an enemy force four times stronger.

 Applying the tandem Infantry-Armor Formula